 Parents and Children

-- An editorial in the The Seattle Times calls for a right to counsel for foster children and mentions the current litigation pending in the WA Court of Appeals, which NCCRC is assisting.
+- An editorial in the The Seattle Times calls for a right to counsel for foster children and mentions the current litigation pending in Washington STate, which NCCRC is assisting.

-- The victory in In re T.M.
-(Hawaii Supreme Court declares right to counsel for all parents in abuse/neglect and termination of parental rights hearings) garnered significant media coverage.
+- The success in In re T.M. (in which the Hawaii Supreme Court recognized a right to counsel for all parents in abuse/neglect and termination of parental rights hearings) garnered significant media coverage.
 Legal Aid Society of Hawaii's Executive Director, Nalani Fujimori Kaina, appeared on Hawaii Public Radio to discuss the case, while the Associated Press ran a story that appeared in the Hawaii Star-Advertiser, as well as in newspapers from Houston to Connecticut.
 Maui TV News and The Garden Island ran their own stories about the case.
 The Clearinghouse Review also featured a piece by attorneys in the case.

 - Stateline, Spotlight on Poverty, Next City, Baltimore Sun, and Nonprofit Quarterly have all weighed in on the growing call across the country and the work of the NCCRC.
 The Nonprofit Quarterly piece touches on NCCRC participant Matt Desmond’s book Evicted, the recent story in Next City about NYC’s increase in representation coupled with eviction decline, the NYC bill to provide a right to counsel in housing cases, the Public Justice Center’s rent court report, and the D.C. housing pilot.

 - Media coverage of New York City's new housing right to counsel has been extensive, including articles in Vice and Fast Company that have put the success into the context of the growing national movement, and other coverage by Newsweek and the New York Times.
 See other media coverage of this successful campaign.